hahn-kev/ftl-xml-extension/README.md

   * if trying to load an autoblueprint that can't be found
   * if trying to load text that can't be found
   * if a tag was not closed properly
+  * when a blueprint list references itself
+  * when a blueprint can not be found
+  * when a blueprint of an invalid type is referenced

 ## Known Issues